abrvkh/WaveNet_simple/README.md

 - The idea is to use every time series we want to use in the forecasting, as a separate channel in the input, so that we use nCond channels, where nCond is the total number of inputs.
 In this way hopefully the time series will get combined in a sufficiently non-linear manner allowing to learn dependencies in between them.

-- Each layer then computes nFilters (number of filters we use) convolution with each of the channels, and subsequently sums them and passes them through the non-linearity.
+- Each layer then computes nFilters (number of filters we use) convolutions with each of the channels, and subsequently sums them and passes them through the non-linearity.

 - After each layer we thus end up with a time series with nFilters channels.